SIPH confirms another death due to COVID-19 - Local News 8

 Out of respect to these individuals’ families, no additional details will be released.

+Eastern Idaho Public Health has reported 19 total deaths.
+There are 14 deaths in Bonneville, 3 in Fremont, 1 in Jefferson and 1 in Madison.

-As of Monday, the state had reported a total 385 recorded deaths in Idaho.
+As of Sunday, there are a total 415 recorded deaths in the state of Idaho.

 State officials say deaths by age group breaks down as follows: